-A staff member may not tamper with, adulterate, alter, substitute or otherwise obstruct the testing process.
+A staff member may not tamper with, adulterate, alter, substitute, or otherwise obstruct the testing process.

-Possession, Transfer or Sale
+Possession, Transfer, or Sale

 A staff member may not possess, transfer or sell drugs or alcohol while in any position covered by this policy.

-In order to ensure that staff members covered by this policy do not engage in any prohibited activity, drug and alcohol testing is required in the following circumstances:
+To ensure that staff members covered by this policy do not engage in any prohibited activity, drug and alcohol testing is required in the following circumstances:

 Pre-employment Drug Testing